Learning & School

 Identifying and supporting special educational needs

 The Cambridgeshire Local Offer explains how children and young people’s special educational needs are identified and supported.
-Visit the school support section.
+Visit the school support section and take a look at our new Handy Guides section

 You can also visit our pages on